GoTeamEpsilon/ctakes-rest-service/README.md

 10. Access the URL `http://localhost:8080/ctakes-web-rest/index.jsp` for testing the REST service.
 This should return a default index page.

-11. Test the installation by issuting a POST request to `http://localhost:8080/ctakes-web-rest/service/analyze?pipeline=Default`.
+11. Test the installation by issuing a POST request to `http://localhost:8080/ctakes-web-rest/service/analyze?pipeline=Default`.
 You can do this using a client like Postman (remember to use the POST method and RAW response).

 ## License